alexcg1/pokemon/assumptions.md

 * To gather feedback (if anyone wants to give it - no obligation)
 * To encourage a spirit of openness and transparency

-## Why the $STUFF?

-Since this is a public repo and nothing is official, I'm using $COMPANY and $PRODUCT in place of real names.

 ## Feedback?

 Feel free to make a pull request or file an issue!